WayneDW/WayneDW.github.io/_pages/about.md

 News
 =====

 Apr, 2024.
 [Variational Schrödinger Diffusion Models](https://www.google.com) is accepted by ICML'24!
-Schrödinger diffusion is not only elegant but also **scalable** now by linearizing the forward score functions.
+Schrödinger diffusion is **scalable** now by linearizing the forward score functions.
 Simulation-free property is all we need for scalability.

 Apr, 2024.
 [Reflected Schrödinger Bridge](https://arxiv.org/pdf/2401.03228) is accepted by UAI'24 as Oral (<3% acceptance rate).